Who doesn’t love quinoa?

-Using Broccoli – Another vegetable that can also be turned into a bowl of tasty rice.
+Using Broccoli: Another vegetable that can also be turned into a bowl of tasty rice.
 You can blend it up or chop it with a knife and then either steam, stir-fry or sauté it for best results.

 Ultimately, you really don’t need to worry about missing out on quinoa as there are plenty of other great low-carb substitutes you can try.

-Conclusion: So Is It Keto-Friendly?
+So Is Quinoa Keto-Friendly?